jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Advanced Tutorial 0 - Image Processing/Homework/advanced_tutorial_0_hw.md

 ## Question: Sobel Filter

 In this homework, you are required to build a Sobel filter using the skeleton code provided.
-We have also provided you an example of a median filter to show you how to use the QDBMP library.
-You can find this example in example.md file.
+We have also provided you with an example of a median filter to show you how to use the QDBMP library.
+You can find this example in the example.md file.

 ### Additional library

-In this homework, we need to import a library to read and write bitmap file.
+In this homework, we need to import a library to read and write bitmap files.
 Here is the original link of [QDBMP library](http://qdbmp.sourceforge.net/).
-However, we have created some additional functions to work better with 8-bit grayscale image.
+However, we have created some additional functions to work better with 8-bit grayscale images.
 As a result, please make sure you **download the library from our Github repository** instead of the original link provided above.

 ### Skeleton code
 ```c